lanouvelleecole/AwesomeRNTemplate/README.md

 Then download the google-services.json file, and add it in the android/app folder.

-Finally, run this command to install/develop/debug your app (on a physical Android device)
+Finally, plug your Android device via USB, then run this command to install/develop/debug your app (on a physical Android device)

 ```
-npm run start-debug-android
+npm run android
 ```

 The first time you run this command, it will fail, and a notification will appear on your Android device, asking you to allow your computer, say yes, and toggle the 'remember' choice.